Photo by Kaya Blaze Kelley for Herb

 It is recommended to discuss the use of medical cannabis to treat PTSD with a healthcare professional on a case-by-case basis.

-Before the magic occurs, for us it is very important that you understand the difference between cannabis strains that have a high concentration of THC and those that are high in CBD.
+Before the magic occurs, for us you must understand the difference between cannabis strains with a high concentration of THC and those high in CBD.

 Knowing that in the market are a huge amount of strains, we have identified six of the best strains for PTSD.